leafal-io/desktop/README.md

 This application is early in development.
 Don't expect much, please report issues within our discord server (Morgan: owner and Kearfy: main dev of this repo): https://discord.gg/RucfrYaWnX

 # Running Development Builds
+The content below describes requirements, preparations and necessary NPM commands for running development builds of leafal.io Desktop.

 ## Requirements
 - NodeJS 14*
 - NPM (included with NodeJS)